European Structural and Investment Funds 2014 – 2020

-The Humber LEP has developed an ERDF and EAFRD Implementation Plan which is available below.
+The Humber LEP has developed ERDF, ESF and EAFRD Implementation Plans which are available below.
 The Implementation Plans are designed to give potential applicants an overview of the anticipated activities to implement the Humber ESIF Strategy.
 This document will be updated on a quarterly basis as a minimum.
-An ESF Implementation Plan is currently being drafted and will be available shortly.

 The Technical Assistance Partnership includes a range of partners across the Humber and York, North Yorkshire & East Riding LEP areas who deliver technical assistance to potential applicants looking to respond to calls for projects for the ESIF 2014 – 20 growth programme.
 The TAP is developing a range of events and activities that will support the delivery of the programme.

 Further information on eligibility rules and selection criteria for ERDF and ESF as well as project requirements, publicity materials, State Aid requirements and information on the lifecycle of ERDF and ESF projects is also available.

 Organisations who wish to access ESF funding via the Skills Funding Agency (SFA) must be on their Register of Training Providers.
 Organisations must complete the SFA’s market entry pre-qualification process in order to enter the register, which is open at selected points during the year.

 The Humber LEP has developed a document which summarises all of the EU funded Business Support provision in the Humber in order to promote cross-referral and awareness of the support available.
 A similar document summarising all of the EU Funded Employment and Skills programmes has also been developed.
 Both are available below.